wp-plugins/ad-injection/readme.txt

 Expansion ideas:
 * Show a default advert if no text file exists.
-* Create multiple text files for each category and then randomly select one.
+* Create multiple text files for each category and then randomly select one - an implementation of this is shown on [advancedhtml](http://www.advancedhtml.co.uk/advert-by-wordpress-post-category/ "advancedhtml")
 * Use different code for top, random or bottom ads. e.g. you could have liverpool_top.txt and liverpool_random.txt

 = How can I show different ads for different post authors? =